-Students should use their summers to gain practical, real world engineering experience.
+Students are encouraged to use their summers to gain practical, real world engineering experience through internships.
 First-year students may want to pursue NSF REU opportunities or study abroad experiences.
 Students should obtain an internship after their sophomore and junior years.
 All of these help students be more competitive for permanent employment upon graduation.

 Many engineering companies have a paid summer internship program designed to help students gain experience in their industry.
 Students should secure an internship for the summers after their sophomore year and their junior year if they want to be competitive for full-time jobs upon graduation.
 A few internship opportunities may be open to freshman with strong academic records.